Elm0xz/parking-manager/README.md

 ## General info
 Parking Manager is a Spring Boot app.

-It was written as a recruitment task and also used as opportunity to exercise working with Spring & Spock testing framework.
+It was written as a recruitment task and also used as opportunity to exercise RESTful interfaces creation, Spring, Groovy & Spock testing framework.

 ## Technologies
 * Spring Boot 2.0.6